Whether you are a computer novice or a computer expert there will be

 - BLUE SCREEN 'of death'.

-(BSOD) The screen that comes up in Windows 95 and 98 when your
+(BSOD) The screen that used to come up in Windows 95 and 98 when your

-computer can't cope with something.
+computer couldn'tt cope with something.
 It suggests you press a

 key to continue.
 Called the 'Blue Screen of Death' because